Skip Navigation

 Employment rights confirmed as a Labour priority in King’s speech

-Posted by Cathryn Edmondson on 19 July 2024
+Posted on 19 July 2024 by Cathryn Edmondson

 The hive of activity we’ve seen since the outcome of the general election stepped up a gear this week with the opening of parliament and the King’s speech outlining Labours priorities for the next 12-18 months.
 The speech included 40 bills, the highest number since 2005 (also under a Labour government) and perhaps reinforces Kier Starmer’s commitment to get things done.
 Whilst not all bills outlined in the King’s speech may make it into law, it did confirm Labours commitment to improved employment rights and greater equality.